maddran/NewsNet/readme.md

 The source list is a **tab separated** data file containing details about the news sources to be analysed.

 **Option 1.** Use the predefined source list extracted from the [European Media Monitor](https://emm.newsbrief.eu/NewsBrief/sourceslist/en/list.html).
 This list contains metadata for over 8000 news sources (with a storng skew towards European sources).
-If you choose to go with this options, wherever you see `<sources_file>` within a command, use `sources_emm.csv` instead and proceed to [Step 3](#-step-3)
+If you choose to go with this options, wherever you see `<SOURCE_FILE>` within a command, use `newsnet\sources_emm.csv` instead and proceed to [Step 3](#-step-3)

 **Option 2.** Define your own list of sources following the description provided below.
 Please ensure the list is presented in a **[tab separated file](https://en.wikipedia.org/wiki/Tab-separated_values)** to ensure no conflicts arise when parsing source metadata.